If your WordPress has got a lot of media files, the only way you can manage them properly is by using a good naming convention.

 Then browse the zip file you downloaded and click on it to install and activate the plugin.
-The installation process is very straightforward and what you need is the zip file of the plugin only.
+The installation process is very straightforward and what you need is just the zip file of the plugin.

-Once you install the plugin you will be directed to the homepage of the plugin and you can configure the CatFolders plugin.
-You can see three options named Setting, License, and import.
+Once you’ve activated the plugin you will be directed to the homepage of the plugin and you can configure the CatFolders plugin.
+You can see three tabs called Setting, License, and Import.

 The Import tab allows you to import and export the folder structure.
 This is very important when you migrate WordPress websites.

-This is how you can view the media page once you install the CatFolders.
+Now, visit WordPress Media → Library.
+This is where you can view the media page once you install the CatFolders.
 All images are under the Uncategorized category at the start.

 Now let’s see how to manage your media files using CatFolders.

 Please note that the categories you create on this page are only virtual folders and it does not have any relationship with the categories of the WordPress posts.